 - Peer recommendations are acceptable

 - You will be asked to submit the names and email addresses of your recommenders through the online application system.
-Your recommender will then receive a request email that contains a link to the online recommender form.
+Your recommender will then receive an automatically generated request email that contains a link to the online recommender form.

-- Recommenders are asked to address specific prompts, which can be found on the Counselors & Recommenders page
+- Recommenders are asked to address specific prompts, which can be found on the For Recommenders page

 Is there a minimum GPA required to apply?